felixakiragreen/toobins/README.md

 ## Important Notes

-The NFT smart contract (`contracts/Toobins.sol`) and the delagate.cash interface (`contracts/IDelegationRegistry.sol`) can be tested and deployed from this project or you can just copy them into your preferred environment.
+The NFT smart contract (`contracts/Toobins.sol`) and the delegate.cash interface (`contracts/IDelegationRegistry.sol`) can be tested and deployed from this project or you can just copy them into your preferred environment.